 It is therefore important to the future of NCRIS that we are able to ascertain the usage of facilities in terms of research outcomes.
 For this reason it is vital that publications or press releases acknowledge the support of TIA and the NCRIS program where appropriate.

-Please include the TIA logo in the Acknowledgements slide of your presentations.
-Please include the TIA logo and the following acknowledgement statement in your posters:
+Please include TIA logo and the acknowledgement statement below in the Acknowledgements slide of your presentations.

 The author/s acknowledge the facilities, and the scientific and technical assistance of the TIA Consortium at the [insert name of Facility], [insert name of university/institute].

 For TIA-supported facilities

 Please acknowledge TIA and NCRIS on all printed and on-line material associated with funded activity, such as